dtmtec/cloud-uploader/README.md

 * AWS_REGION: The AWS region to be used (defaults to US_EAST_1)
 * AWS_POLICY: The policy to be used for uploaded files (defaults to public-read)
 * ALLOW_ORIGIN: A comman separated list of hosts that are allowed to upload files (Controls the Access-Control-Allow-Origin header.
 Defaults to '*')
+* REDISTOGO_URL: The URL of the redis server (Defaults to localhost:6379)
 * USE_SSL: Whether returned URLs should use HTTPS or HTTP
 * PORT: The server port